KomoGit/J.M.T.W.C/README.md

 ## Features

 - Multi-threaded Web Crawling.
-- Allowing user to choose what site they wanna crawl (via CLI).
+- Allowing user to choose which site(s) they wish to crawl (via CLI).
-- Allowing user to customize and choose the depth of the bot(s).
+- Allowing user to choose the depth of the bot(s).
 - Database storage of the links(Upcoming).
 - Data sorting via file extensions received by bots(Also upcoming).
 - Perhaps more in the future.